General (scope, time limits)

 - The applicant has otherwise provided relevant information for the process of determining the State responsible for examining the application, provided that the competent authority enables the applicant, before making a decision on his transfer to the responsible State, to send all relevant information needed for the correct decision on the responsible State.

-Upon lodging their application, asylum seekers are given the date and time of the personal interview.
-In practice the personal interview is normally conducted within one month after the lodging of the application.
-Interpretation is provided by the Migration directorate.
-The personal interview is conducted with each adult asylum seeker individually.
 Children are not present during the parents’ personal interview.
-In case of a minor who is 15 years old or older and in case of an unaccompanied minor the legal guardian is present during the personal interview.[25]
-The personal interview with a minor under 15 years old can only be conducted in exceptional cases.[26]
+In case of a minor who is 15 years old or older and in case of an unaccompanied minor the legal guardian is present during the personal interview.[26]
+If the presence of the family member during the personal interview is not in the best interest of the child, a legal guardian can be appointed to the minor.[27]
+The personal interview with a minor under 15 years old can only be conducted in exceptional cases.[28]
 This is normally done in cases of unaccompanied minors in order to obtain the information needed for status determination.

 If the applicant has legal representation, their representative is also present.
 With the applicants’ consent, the official of the Migration directorate can also allow the presence of a UNHCR representative, another official or employee of the Ministry of the Interior (MOI), a researcher, a student or another public official if their presence is important for scientific work or their institution.[30]
 Since the September 2021 amendment of the IPA, applicants can no longer be accompanied by a person of their own choosing for emotional support during the interview.

 The personal interview is carried out by the officials of the Migration directorate who have previously carried out the application procedure.
-During this interview (“first in-merit interview”), the officials of the Migration directorate aim to establish the identity of the applicant and accompanying family members, the applicant’s reasons for seeking asylum and all other facts and circumstances that are important for the decision.[29]
-During the personal interview, the applicant is expected to provide detailed grounds for asylum as well as to provide documents and other evidence.[30]
+During this interview (“first in-merit interview”), the officials of the Migration directorate aim to establish the identity of the applicant and accompanying family members, the applicant’s reasons for seeking asylum and all other facts and circumstances that are important for the decision.[31]
+During the personal interview, the applicant is expected to provide detailed grounds for asylum as well as to provide documents and other evidence.[32]
 Until June 2016, the first in-merit interview regarding grounds for asylum was conducted together with the lodging of the asylum application.
 Since then, the practice changed and this has been separated into two distinct phases in an attempt to make procedures more efficient, considering that more than half of the applicants abscond soon after the lodging of the application and a high percentage of applications is dismissed in Dublin procedures, meaning that many lengthy interviews regarding grounds for asylum were conducted in vain.
 It also enables the Migration directorate to lodge a higher number of applications daily.
-Nonetheless, delays in individuals being able to lodge an application are increasing each year, and this continues to be one of the bigger shortcomings of the asylum system in Slovenia.
-(See also: Lodging of the application)
+Nonetheless, delays in individuals being able to lodge an application are increasing each year, and this continues to be one of the bigger shortcomings of the asylum system in Slovenia (see also: Lodging of the application).

 Under the provisions of the IPA, the date of the personal interview is determined during the lodging of the application.
-The personal interview can be conducted immediately after the application is lodged only if: the application is processed in the border procedure; or if is evident from the information, given at the lodging of the application, that the grounds for processing the application as inadmissible or manifestly unfounded are met.[31]
-Notwithstanding the provisions of the IPA, the Ministry conducted personal interviews with Ukrainian asylum seekers immediately after they lodged the application for international protection in 2023.
+The personal interview can be conducted immediately after the application is lodged only if: the application is processed in the border procedure; or if is evident from the information, given at the lodging of the application, that the grounds for processing the application as inadmissible or manifestly unfounded are met.[33]
+Notwithstanding the provisions of the IPA, the Ministry conducted personal interviews with Ukrainian asylum applicants immediately after they lodged the application for international protection in 2024.
 Their applications were not processed as inadmissible or manifestly unfounded as they were granted subsidiary protection.

-The personal interview is completed after the minutes are read to the asylum seeker and signed by everyone present during the interview.
+The personal interview is completed after the minutes are read to the asylum applicant and signed by everyone present during the interview.
 The personal interview can also be recorded using electronic audio or video recording devices.
-In this case, the Migration directorate has to ensure that the recording is attached to the mentioning that the interview was recorded,[32] and the asylum seeker does not have to confirm the content of the minutes.[33]
-Electronic audio and video recording of personal interviews is not used in practice.[34]
-The IPA also allows in exceptional circumstances for the personal interview to be conducted through modern electronic media under the condition that secure data transmission is ensured.[35]
-This provision is also not used in practice.[36]
+In this case, the Migration directorate has to ensure that the recording is attached to the mentioning that the interview was recorded,[34] and the asylum applicant does not have to confirm the content of the minutes.[35]
+Electronic audio and video recording of personal interviews is not used in practice.[36]
+The IPA also allows in exceptional circumstances for the personal interview to be conducted through modern electronic media under the condition that secure data transmission is ensured.[37]
+This provision is also not used in practice.[38]

 In line with the IPA, the official of the Migration directorate has to conduct the personal interview in a way that enables the applicant to fully present their reasons for seeking asylum and their personal circumstances, such as their cultural background, gender, sexual orientation and identity or vulnerability.
-While conducting the personal interview the official also has to take the abovementioned personal circumstances of the applicant into account.[37]
-The applicant can request that the interview be conducted and interpreted by, respectively, an official and an interpreter of the same gender.[38]
+While conducting the personal interview the official also has to take the abovementioned personal circumstances of the applicant into account.[39]
+The applicant can request that the interview be conducted and interpreted by, respectively, an official and an interpreter of the same gender.[40]
 The manner in which the personal interview is conducted depends on the official that conducts it.
-Due to the lack of female translators, translation by a person of the same gender is not often provided to female asylum seekers in practice while the Migration directorate arranges the caseload in a way that female officials conduct the majority of personal interviews with female asylum seekers.[39]
+Due to the lack of female translators, translation by a person of the same gender is not often provided to female asylum applicants in practice while the Migration directorate arranges the caseload in a way that female officials conduct the majority of personal interviews with female asylum applicants.[41]

 Following this first in-merit interview, the case is referred to a “decision-maker”, who decides if another in-merit interview is needed before an in-merit asylum decision is taken on the case.
 In some cases, this interview is omitted when the decision-maker can grant the applicant international protection on the basis of evidence at their disposal or reject the application.
 Before the final decision is issued, it has to be authorised by a responsible official of the sector for international protection procedures.[42]